 On March 8, 2019, countries worldwide will celebrate International Women’s Day (IWD).
 The first IWD was organized by a political group, the Socialist Party of America, in the United States in 1909.
-Every year since then,
+Every year since then, people observe March 8th as the day to revere the diverse accomplishments of women everywhere.

 Here are some ways to celebrate International Women’s Day with your children: